Rep2Text: Decoding Full Text from a Single LLM Token Representation: Conclusions

 \section{Conclusions}

 In this work, we explore the research question that to what extent can the original input text be recovered from a single last-token representation of LLMs?
 To answer this question, we proposed Rep2Text, a novel framework that employs a trainable adapter to project a target model's last-token representation into the embedding space of a decoding language model, which then autoregressively reconstructs the input text.
-Our comprehensive evaluations indicate that over half of the information in 16-token sequences can be recovered from the compressed last-token representation while maintaining strong semantic integrity.
+Our comprehensive evaluations indicate that roughly half of the tokens in 16-token sequences can be recovered from the compressed last-token representation while maintaining strong semantic integrity.
 Besides, experimental results show longer sequences lead to decreased inversion performance, with reliable recovery achieved for sequences under 16 tokens.
-Additionally, Rep2Text demonstrated promising generalization, successfully recovering information from out-of-distribution clinical data.
+Additionally, Rep2Text also shows partial transfer to out-of-distribution clinical data, recovering coarse structural and semantic information, although exact recovery of critical attributes remains imperfect.